Peanhua/ARK-Computer/Documentation/CPU_InstructionsAssemblyLanguage.md

 The source operand postincrement and predecrement operations are performed before destination operand postincrement and predecrement operations.

-Some instructions operating take a size modifier, marked in syntax as ".s" (for example AND.s).
+Some instructions operating take a size modifier, marked in syntax as ".s" (for example "AND.s").
 The size modifier can be one of the following:
-* .b - 8 bits, not yet implemented
+* .b - 8 bits
-* .w - 16 bits, not yet implemented
+* .w - 16 bits
 * .l - 32 bits

 The assembler expects everything in lower case (will be fixed later to be case insensitive).